Southampton have been relegated from the Premier League after 11 seasons which were largely marked by a stunning hit rate with their recruitment.

 We’ve put together a full team of the best players around that were sold by Southampton during their 11-year spell in the Premier League.
 Where would this lot finish?

 Admittedly we’re getting off to the most glamorous start here, but bear with us.

-Gunn would, however, lose his first-team spot to Alex McCarthy the following campaign and would play just 13 more times for Southampton before leaving the club for Norwich for an undisclosed fee last summer.
+Gunn would, however, lose his first-team spot to Alex McCarthy the following campaign and would play just 13 more times for Southampton before leaving the club for Norwich for an undisclosed fee in 2021.

 RB: Calum Chambers

 Chambers looked the real deal after being promoted to the Saints’ first-team in 2013, catching the eye with his superb ball-playing skills and positional awareness at right-back during the club’s second season back in the top flight in 2013-14.